saifulislam88/kubernetes/Kubernetes Principle & Concept.md

-Kubernetes, which translates from **Grek** to **"pilot"** or **"helmsman"**, is an open-source system for automating deployment, scaling, and managing containerized applications that which developed in Google lab to manage containerized applications in different kind of environments such as physical, virtual, and cloud infrastructure. **Kubernetes is an open source orchestration tool for managing clusters of containers.**
+Kubernetes, which translates from **Grek** to **"pilot"** or **"helmsman"**, is an open-source system for automating deployment, scaling, and managing containerized applications that which developed in Google lab to manage containerized applications in different kind of environments such as physical, virtual, and cloud infrastructure.

 **Kubernetes (K8s) is usually defined as a container orchestration service.
-Kubernetes is simply a tool to manage containers.**
+Kubernetes is an open source orchestration tool for managing clusters of containers.
+So Kubernetes is simply a tool to manage containers.**
-  **Now, what are containers?**
+  **Now, what are containers???**

 ----